 The National Pension Agreement primarily involves a fundamental overhaul of the pensions that employees accrue with their employers within the Dutch pension system, for example your pension with Philips Pensioenfonds.

 The National Pension Agreement provides for two types of pension plan.
 Employers and unions can agree on one of these options.
 Under each of those pension plans, you accrue pension savings that are yours alone.
-The first option is similar to defined contribution plans that already exist, and involves accruing an individual pension capital.
-In the second option, which is entirely new, the pension savings represent a share in a collectively invested pension capital.
+The first option is similar to defined contribution plans that already exist, and involves accruing an individual pension capital (the so-called flexible premium plan).
+In the second option, which is entirely new, the pension savings represent a share in a collectively invested pension capital (the so-called solidarity contribution plan).
 Besides plans in which you accrue individual pension savings (known as defined contribution plans), other plans currently exist under which members receive a commitment for pension entitlements.
-At Philips and Signify, this is done on the basis of a fixed contribution paid by the companies.
+At Philips, Signify and Versuni, this is done on the basis of a fixed contribution paid by the companies.
 If this contribution is sufficient to award the aspired pension accrual, it is granted.
 If not, the accrual percentage will be reduced.
 Pension plans such as these no longer exist within the new pension system, which instead will only feature the following types of pension plan:

-- Individual defined contribution plans: under these plans, members do not accrue pension entitlements, but rather an individual pension capital.
+- Flexible premium plan (an individual defined contribution plans): under these plans, members do not accrue pension entitlements, but rather an individual pension capital.
+The pension capital is invested according to an age-dependent life cycle in which young people invest more in risky categories than older people because the young people have a longer investment horizon.
 Generally, members may decide for themselves (within a set of defined parameters) how that capital should be invested and what risks they are willing to take.
 When you retire, you will draw your pension benefits from your own individual capital.
 Similar pension plans already exist in the current system.

-- ‘New pension contracts’: these are also defined contribution plans.
+- Solidary contribution plan (previously referred to as 'New pension contract'): these are also defined contribution plans.
 Members accrue pension capital as individual savings.
 Unlike option 1, however, your pension savings are collectively invested in the pension fund, together with the pension capital of other members.
 Your pension savings consist of a share in that collectively invested capital.
 The returns generated by the various asset classes are divided among the members, according to their age: following a strong investment year, the pension savings of younger members will grow proportionately more than those of older members, and vice versa after a poor investment year.
 The thought process behind this setup is that younger members have more time than older members to recover from a poor investment year, and so can afford to take greater investment risks.
 This is a new type of pension plan, which has no equivalent under the existing pension system.